precog/matryoshka/README.md

 ```

 The `.embed` calls in `someExpr` wrap the nodes in the fixed point type. `embed` is generic, and we abstract `someExpr` over the fixed point type (only requiring that it has an instance of `Corecursive`), so we can postpone the choice of the fixed point as long as possible.

+The [example directory](tests/shared/src/test/scala/matryoshka/example) will show you how to use other algebras and recursion schemes.

 ### Recursion Schemes